solana-labs/solana/docs/src/apps/backwards-compatibility.md

 #### Local cluster scripts and Docker images

-Breaking changes will be limited to minor version updates, patch updates should always be backwards compatible.
+Breaking changes will be limited to minor version updates.
+Patch updates should always be backwards compatible.

 ### Exceptions